The June Cup is made of 100% medical-grade silicone. So you don't have to worry about harsh chemicals or synthetic fibers getting into your body.

 You can clean the June Cup with mild soap and warm water during your period.
 We recommend unscented or pH balanced soap.
 We do not recommend using anti-bacterial soap.
 While this is great for washing your hands, it can strip your vagina of its healthy bacteria and natural flora and cause a yeast infection.
 Before use and between cycles, you can sanitize your cup by placing it in boiling water for 5 minutes.

-The June Cup is made of medical grade silicone which means it can be worn for up to 10 years.
+The June Cup is made of medical grade silicone which means it can be worn for up to 5 years.
 However, vaginal pH and acidity levels can vary from person to person, and can significantly wear on your cup.
-With that said we recommend replacing the cup once a year.
+With that said we recommend evaluating your June Cup every year.